 -

-Steven Ballou, Jr. of University of Memphis for a proposal titled "Morphology, Ecology, and Population Genetics of Lactuca hirsuta (Asteraceae) on the Cape and Nantucket, Massachusetts, with special consideration of L. hirsuta var. sanguine"
+Steven Ballou, Jr. of University of Memphis - "Morphology, Ecology, and Population Genetics of Lactuca hirsuta (Asteraceae) on the Cape and Nantucket, Massachusetts, with special consideration of L. hirsuta var. sanguine"

 Abstract

-James Mitchell of Harvard University for a proposal titled "Diversity and host specificity in the Genus Sarea Fr.
+James Mitchell of Harvard University - "Diversity and host specificity in the Genus Sarea Fr.
 (Ascomycota)"

 Abstract

-Anastasia Mozharova of University of Massachusetts Boston for a proposal titled "Identifying the presence of submersed aquatic plant species at low abundances using the eDNA (environmental DNA) method and next-generation sequencing"
+Anastasia Mozharova of University of Massachusetts Boston - "Identifying the presence of submersed aquatic plant species at low abundances using the eDNA (environmental DNA) method and next-generation sequencing"

 Abstract